 WHS students in the middle and later years can enter in the DAV Inter-school Debating Competition, which is the largest English speaking debating competition in the world.
 Students work together in teams to build up a case debating controversial topics relevant to todays’ society.
 They are guided and coached to develop their skills of communication, as well as their ability to think critically and analytically.

 In addition to gaining knowledge and building skills, these debating programs are FUN!
 Students become addicted to the thrill of standing before an audience with something interesting to say and the competitive drive to win the argument.
 They also thrive on the collegiality of the teamwork involved and gain a significant sense of self achievement.

-Nicholas Martin (Pasco Campus)
+Grace Robertson (Pasco Campus)

 The Debaters Association of Victoria website